justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

     The `:depends-on` list must only reference systems which were downloaded by `ql:bundle-systems`.

-3. Copy your application source in the bundle:
+3. Copy your application source into the bundle:

         $ mkdir -p bundle/local-projects/my-lisp-program
         $ cp *.lisp bundle/local-projects/my-lisp-program